IE Talks: From Stoicism to Complex Problem Solving: How Data & People Can Save the World

 All bachelor programs

 Uncertainty has surrounded humankind since the beginning of time.
-Through decision-making rooted in instincts, emotions, facts, and data, humans have unknowingly created the intricate world where we live today.
+Through decision-making rooted in instincts, emotions, facts, and data, humans have unknowingly/unconsciously created the intricate world where we live today.

 As technology has drastically evolved over the last centuries, we must ask ourselves:

 - What can we tell about the kind of world we are building now?

 - How can we leverage technology with the intention of making good decisions within complex environments?

 - How can we solve problems we have never confronted before?